 If you are lucky enough to visit the gardens in winter one of the highlights is the camelia garden.
 While the deciduous trees will be looking a bit sad, the camelias will be in full bloom bringing a big splash of colour to the gardens.
 This is a pretty area.
 There is an old rotunda which is a great vantage point over the camelias and there is also a designated contemplative site.
 In winter, you might have to queue up to get a seat there!

 8. Rose Garden

 Another seasonal highlight is the Rose Garden.
 It is a labour of love for the volunteers and Friends of the Garden and their hard work has paid spectacular dividends.
-At their best in Spring, if you like to smell the roses, you’ll love the Bridabella and Duet varieties in the garden.
+At their best in spring, if you like to smell the roses, you’ll love the Brindabella and Duet varieties in the garden.
 The roses have been specially chosen for Tamborine Mountain’s tropical climate.

 9. The Cascades

 This is a quieter part of the garden.
 The walk to The Cascades takes you through the grassed picnic area mentioned earlier.
 A path then leads you into a more heavily vegetated environment along the banks of the creek.
 This is another contemplative site.
 There is a wooden platform with a bench looking out over the creek and palms.
 With fewer people walking around here, it is a good spot to relax for a moment.

 Read More : See the falls on the Warrie Circuit Walk